a-bravo/threads-for-youtube/README.md

 # build for production with minification
 npm run build

-# build for development with file watch
+# build for development
 npm run dev

+# build with file watch
+npm run watch
 ```

 #### Loading alienTube into your browser